 Self-employed customers and other individuals who received a wage subsidy or leave support payment from the Ministry of Social Development (MSD) due to COVID-19 will need to account for this income in their income tax returns where the payments have not passed through the PAYE system.

-"Other individuals" are people who received a subsidy payment without tax deducted at source, for example: partners, trustees, Look-through company owners, students, and home-based childcare providers.
+'Other individuals' are people who received a subsidy payment without tax deducted at source, for example: non-PAYE shareholder-employees, partners, trustees, Look-through company owners, students, and home-based childcare providers.

-These payments are not subject to GST or ACC levies and should not be included in a GST return.
+These payments are not subject to GST and should not be included in a GST return.

 If payments received under the schemes were received before 31 March 2020, the payment amounts can be spread over the 2020 and 2021 income years.